wp-plugins/wp-live-chat-support/readme.txt

 == Upgrade Notice ==

-= 4.1.0 =
+= 4.1.1 =
-It is highly recommended that you upgrade to version 4.1.0.
+It is highly recommended that you upgrade to version 4.1.1

 == Changelog ==

+= 4.1.1 2014-07-29 =
+* Significant performance improvements
+* Live chat window will now only show in one window (if user has multiple tabs open on your site)
+* You can now see the browser of the live chat user
+* Improved the UI of the backend
+* Bug fixes

 = 4.1.0 2014-07-20 =
-* New feature: You can now show the chat box on the left or right
+* New feature: You can now show the live chat box on the left or right
 * Vulnerability fix (JS injections).
 Thank you Patrik @ www.it-securityguard.com
 * Fixed 403 bug when saving settings
 * Fixed Ajax Time out error (Lowered From 90 to 28)
 * Fixed IE8 bug
-* Added option to auto pop up chat window
+* Added option to auto pop up live chat window
 * Added Italian language files.
 Thanks to Davide

 = 4.0.2 =